ositaka/design-code.tips/src/content/posts/2021-04-20-woocommerce-—-check-if-products-on-cart-has-a-specific-tag.md

 slug: woocommerce-check-if-products-on-cart-have-a-specific-tag
 date: 2021-04-20 21:56
-description: Check if WooCommerce products on cart have a specific tag, for example "Bottle", and remove them if they can't be shipped to the customer country.
+description: Check if WooCommerce products on cart have a specific tag, for example "Bottle-Wine", and remove them if they can't be shipped to the customer country.
 featuredImage: /assets/woocommerce-logo.png
 ---
-# Check if products on cart have a specific tag: "BOTTLE"
+# Check if products on cart have a specific tag: `#bottle-wine`

 I've been looking for a way of removing specific products if they can't be shipped to the customer country.